 Sallie Mae does not require that borrowers be enrolled at least part-time to qualify for a student loan, while Ascent does.
 If you’re only taking a couple of classes, then Sallie Mae is a better option.
 This is perfect for borrowers who are going back to school and only need to take a couple of prerequisite courses or who are still working full-time.

 If you need a long forbearance period: Ascent

 Ascent has a 24-month forbearance period, which is longer than almost any other private lender.
 That means that if you lose your job, are furloughed or incur other bills, you will not have to make payments for up to 24 months in total.
 Interest will continue to accrue during this time, which is similar to other lenders.

 Which company is our choice between Sallie Mae and Ascent?

-Because Sallie Mae has lower interest rates and a short cosigner release requirement, we recommend it over Ascent.
+Because Sallie Mae borrowers have the opportunity to get lower interest rates and a short cosigner release, we recommend it over Ascent.
 Sallie Mae is also known for almost always approving borrowers in subsequent years, which means you don’t have to wonder as much about your chances of receiving funding for next year’s studies.

 Author: Zina Kumok